attarkousar/ESP2Cloud/README.md

-# ESP2Cloud
+# 🌩️ ESP2Cloud: End-to-End IoT with ESP32 & AWS

-A complete end-to-end IoT project that collects sensor data on an ESP32 device using MicroPython, sends it via TCP sockets to a laptop server, and publishes it to AWS IoT Core using MQTT with TLS encryption.
+A complete Internet of Things (IoT) system that collects real-time sensor data from an ESP32 device using MicroPython, sends it via a TCP socket to a Python gateway on a laptop, and forwards it to AWS IoT Core using MQTT over TLS.
 The data is stored in **Timestream** and visualized in **Grafana**.

 ---

 ## 📦 Features

-- ESP32 MicroPython TCP Client
+- 🔌 ESP32 MicroPython TCP Client
-- Python Socket Server on Laptop
+- 💻 Python TCP Server on Laptop
-- MQTT over TLS to AWS IoT Core
+- 🔐 MQTT over TLS to AWS IoT Core
-- AWS Rule for Timestream integration
+- 🗃️ AWS Rule for Timestream integration
-- Real-time dashboards with Grafana
+- 📊 Real-time dashboards with Grafana
-- Secure, scalable, and reliable data flow
+- 🔁 Secure, scalable, and reliable data flow

 ---